PhotoboothProject/photobooth/faq/faq.md

 **"Take picture command on Pi OS based on buster":**

 `raspistill -n -o %s -q 100 -t 1 | echo Done`

-Pi Camera works with these config change (also works together with preview at countdown if enabled).

 Raspistill / libcamera-still does not give any feedback after the picture was taken, workaround for that with "echo".